Company registration in Estonia

 If you’re looking to venture into a European country and leverage its strategic placement, Estonia is the perfect choice for many business owners looking to expand.

 Known for its entrepreneurial prowess, many of the world’s renowned start-ups have emerged from this small northern European country.
 You can set up a lucrative Estonian company with the help of CompyCo’s experts and enjoy the various benefits this sparsely populated country has to offer.

-Estonia is at the forefront of cyber security, digital capability, and global business services, made possible by its innovative digital infrastructure and minimal bureaucratic structures.
+Estonia is at the forefront of cyber security, cryptocurrency businesses, digital capability, and global business services, made possible by its innovative digital infrastructure and minimal bureaucratic structures.
 Known for the ease of doing business and its expertise in foreign activity, Estonia is a unique and lucrative market for international investors to tap into.

 Conveniently located within reach of Russia, Scandinavia, and Central Europe, Estonia’s competitive economy supports many successful start-ups and multinational companies with its information technology advancements.

 Digitization is the way forward for Estonia, with its unique approach to citizen medical records that are digitalized using blockchain and opens an entire market for innovation in preventive medicine and cryptocurrency trading.

 - Representative Office “filiaal”—office of representation

 - Free Zone LLC “vabatsooni firma” —Free Zone limited liability company

 What is the difference between OÜ and AS companies in Estonia?

 In Estonia, the two most common types of companies are private and public limited companies.
 The main differences between the two are explained below.